bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 cache hitting and not constantly removing derived data.
 Clean builds become incremental, decades of CPU cycles saved.

+Bazel puts the user in full control over the build.
+First, it's extensibility model allows the user to implement build system logic: for example the business logic of bundling an iOS application [external to the core](https://github.com/bazelbuild/rules_apple).
+Bazel is also on github and open source.
+For developers, this means full control over the build, visibility into changes, visibility into how it works, and empowerment to fix issues and report bugs.
+These notions are contrary to the Xcode model which works as Apple intended and optimized for.

-Bazel also makes it easy to automate many kinds tasks for example, code generating a thrift schema, [generating an Xcode project](https://github.com/pinterest/xchammer), or [pushing a docker container](https://github.com/bazelbuild/rules_docker).
-Starlark, a built in deterministic python-like programming language allows developers to implement custom build logic.
+Bazel also makes it easy to automate _other_ kinds tasks: for example, code generating a thrift schema, [generating an Xcode project](https://github.com/pinterest/xchammer), or [pushing a docker container](https://github.com/bazelbuild/rules_docker).
+Starlark, the built in deterministic python-like programming language allows developers to implement custom build logic.
 For developers this means better performance and pulling in out-of-band ad-hoc build scripts into a directed build graph that builds as a